 “This case serves as a tough reminder that the attack on reproductive rights didn’t end with the reversal of Roe,” says Kiki Freedman, Hey Jane’s co-founder and CEO.
 “As the most-trusted telehealth medication abortion clinic, we will continue to provide educational resources, physical and emotional support, and safe and effective medication for all individuals seeking abortions as we navigate this rapidly changing legal landscape.”

-And let us be clear: Abortion is still legal in the states Hey Jane operates in—California, Colorado, Connecticut, Illinois, New Jersey, New Mexico, New York, and Washington—and it’s your right to access care.
+And let us be clear: Abortion is still legal in the states Hey Jane operates in—California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington—and it’s your right to access care.

-No one should have their options for abortion care limited for political gain, and we urge our leaders to follow the science and do all that they can to push back on these baseless, yet extremely harmful attacks.
+No one should have their options for abortion care limited for political gain, and we urge our leaders to follow the science and do all that they can to push back on these baseless and extremely harmful attacks.

 What can I do to support abortion access?